trentlarson/endorser-ch/README.md

 docker run -d -p 3001:3000 -v /Users/trent/dev/home/endorser-ch-db:/mnt/database --name endorser-ch --env-file $PATH/.env -e APP_DB_FILE=/mnt/database/endorser-ch-dev.sqlite3 -e NODE_ENV=dev endorser-ch:$ENDORSER_VERSION
 ```

+* Before deploying, ask yourself: do you need to run a migration?

 When running on another domain (other than EndorserSearch.com):

 * Edit the .env SERVICE_ID with the value people should supply in the object field of RegisterAction.